fusionpbx/fusionpbx-docs/source/advanced/sip_profiles.rst

 =========

 External sip profiles (port 5080-5081) allow anonymous connection to FusionPBX and is optional.
+External profile is optional when freewitch has a public ip address.
+Can be useful when setting behind nat.
+Being anonymous doesn't mean totally open due to the inbound routes call conditions.(call filtering)

 `Internal ipv6 </en/latest/advanced/internal_ipv6_sip_profile.html>`_